cloudiator/java-rest-client/docs/LoginCredential.md

 # LoginCredential

+Credentials for remote access to the virtual machine.
+Typically, one of password or privateKey is set.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **username** | **String** | The username for login |  [optional]